El Rincon Program Catalog #

 Paper Engineering #

-Projects and lessons are designed by Ms. Irene, professional engineer and pop-up enthusiast.
+Projects and lessons are designed by Ms. Irene, artist and professional engineer.
 Use paper and cardboard to create imaginative, kinetic art.
-This session, students will explore mechanical concepts by creating playful moving projects using Lever and Linkages.
-Each week, students will learn about mechanical principles to create 2D and 3D art projects.
-Students will work on fine motor skills and simple engineering concepts in a creative way.
+Each week, students will learn about mechanical principles to create 2d and 3d art projects.
+The 2d projects will take the form of a pop up book.
+Students will work on fine motor skills, simple engineering concepts, and problem solving skills in a creative way.
+Each session has new projects.
 Visit Irene Yu’s Instagram @i.and.yu to see examples of past projects.

 Parkour #